alexander-krjuchkov/random-ip-in-subnet/README.md

 ## Generate IP address from CIDR

-The library provides the function `getRandomIpInSubnet(subnet, [random])`, which generates a random IPv4 address that belongs to a specified CIDR subnet (e.g., `192.0.2.0/24`).
+The library provides the function `getRandomIPv4InSubnet(subnet, [random])`, which generates a random IPv4 address that belongs to a specified CIDR subnet (e.g., `192.0.2.0/24`).

 - For a `/32` prefix, only one address is available, so that address is returned.
 - For a `/31` prefix, one of the two valid addresses is chosen at random.